Get a free, no obligation personal loan quote with rates as low as 9.90%

 Then, there’s having to keep up with the Canada Revenue Agency’s (CRA) changing tax rules in Canada.
 Luckily, there are many ways to increase your tax refund, like tax credits and deductions.
-Read on to find out how.
+But many Canadians may wonder, “What is the maximum tax refund you can get in Canada?”
+Read on to find out more.

 What Is An Income Tax Refund?

 An income tax refund occurs when the CRA collects too much income tax from you throughout the year and then refunds the overpayment.
-A common way this occurs is if your employer deducts too much income tax from your bi-weekly paycheques.
-Or, if any tax credits or deductions reduce the amount you owe and therefore increase your refund.
+A common way this occurs is if your employer deducts too much income tax from your paycheques.
+Or, tax credits or deductions may reduce the amount you owe and therefore increase your refund.

 What Is The Maximum Tax Refund You Can Get In Canada?